uchario/basic-auth-react-re/README.md

 - There are only 3 users available; 'admin', 'super-user' and'user
 - The usernames are same as the roles
 - Any password works for the application
+- User list is loaded from user.json file